Mindful Parenting for Hard Moments

 A child is melting down, arguing, ignoring instructions, or pushing a limit, and you feel the snap building in your chest.
 The 10-second reset is simple: stop, plant your feet, exhale, name your feeling silently, lower your voice, and choose one next sentence.

 Try it like this: “Stop.
-Feet on tile.
+Hand on the warm mug.
 Long exhale.
 I’m angry.
 Lower voice.
 Say one thing.”
-Your self-talk can be plain: “This is hard, not an emergency,” or “I can be kind and firm.”
+Your self-talk can stay ordinary: “This is hard, not an emergency,” or “I can be kind and firm at the same time.”

 The goal is not instant calm.
 It is just enough space to avoid the reaction you already know will make things worse.